 By appointment.
 Tuesday to Friday at 10am or 1pm.

-about 1 year by Linda, A Traveling Gardener 5 / 5It is hard to say anything but wow, fabulous, amazing, stunning, beautiful and say it over and over and over as you tour this garden and take a brief look inside this Beverly Hills Mansion built in 1911.
+over 1 year by Linda, A Traveling Gardener 5 / 5It is hard to say anything but wow, fabulous, amazing, stunning, beautiful and say it over and over and over as you tour this garden and take a brief look inside this Beverly Hills Mansion built in 1911.
 The docent tells you of dinner parties with Mae West, Charlie Chaplin and other famous guests hosted by Virginia Robinson.
 Virginia Robinson lived nearly to 100 years and her gardens were her constant opportunity to create something beautiful.
 At one point she was assisted by a staff of 17 gardeners but it was her design eye that created the space.
 There is the formal Italianate garden with pool and lawn the sight of many grand parties.
 The great surprise is the tropical palm garden with a mature grove of over 100 Australian King Palms.
 Here Virginia would slip away to read among the under canopy plantings of gingers and clivias and plumaries in the cool shade.
 For her love of entertaining she had a rose cutting garden, from which she had flowers for the table, and a Potager garden for her classically trained chef.
 This garden is a gem lovingly cared for by volunteers and the LA County Dept. of Parks & Rec.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.